Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

-Our aim here is to show that both Zermelo navigation with arbitrary stationary wind and the geometry of a spacetime $\R\times M$ with a non-vanishing Killing vector field can still be described by a generalized Finsler structure, that we call {\em wind Riemannian} structure.
+Our aim here is to show that both Zermelo navigation in the air or the sea, represented by a Riemannian manifold $(M,g_R)$, with time-independent wind $W$, and the geometry of a spacetime $(\R\times M,g)$, with a non-vanishing Killing vector field $K$, can still be described by a generalized Finsler structure $(M,\Sigma)$, that we call {\em wind Riemannian}.
+Roughly, $\Sigma$ is the hypersurface of the tangent bundle $TM$ which contains the maximum velocities of the \bw \soutE{mobile} \br moving \er object \ew in all the points and all directions, i.e., each $\Sigma_p\subset T_pM$ is obtained by adding the wind $W_p$ to the $g_R$-unit sphere at $p$, the latter representing the maximum possible velocities developed by the engine of the \bw \soutE{mobile} \br moving \er object \ew at $p$ with respect to the air or sea.

-By using this structure, we are able to interpret Zermelo navigation as a problem about geodesics whatever the stationary wind is and we give sufficient conditions for the existence of a travel time minimizing or maximizing solution (Theorem~\ref{compactcase}).
-These are based on an assumption, called {\em w-convexity} which is satisfied if the wind Riemannian structure is geodesically complete.
+By using this structure, we can interpret Zermelo navigation as a problem about geodesics whatever the strength of the wind is and we give sufficient conditions for the existence of a solution minimizing or maximizing travel time (Theorem~\ref{compactcase}).
+These are based on an assumption, called {\em w-convexity} which is satisfied if the wind Riemannian structure $\Sigma$ is geodesically complete.
 Clearly, this might hold also when $M$ is not compact, a case in that the so-called {\em common compact support} hypothesis in Filippov's theorem, applied to the time-optimal control problem describing Zermelo navigation, does not hold (see \cite[Th.
 10.1]{agrachev} and \cite[p.
 52]{userres}).
 For example, our techniques can also be used to prove existence of a solution in a (possibly unbounded) open subset of a manifold $M$, provided that the wind is mild in its boundary and the boundary is convex (Theorem~\ref{lake} and Remark~\ref{unboundomain}).

-As mentioned above, wind Riemannian structures allow us to describe also the causal structure of a spacetime $(\R\times M,g)$ endowed with a non-vanishing Killing vector field which is everywhere transverse to the spacelike hypersurfaces $S_t=\{t\}\times M$.
-We name this type of spacetimes {\em standard with a space-transverse Killing vector field}, abbreviated in {\em \sstk splitting}.
+As mentioned above, wind Riemannian structures allow us to describe also the causal structure of a spacetime $(\R\times M,g)$ endowed with a non-vanishing Killing vector field \br $\partial_t$ \er which is everywhere transverse to the spacelike hypersurfaces $S_t=\{t\}\times M$.
+We name this type of spacetimes {\em standard with a space-transverse Killing vector field}, abbreviated in {\it \sstk splitting}.
 They are endowed with a $t$-independent metric